-An Account of the Battle of Pelham on October 18, 1776 Presented and Published in 1894
+An Account of the Battle of Pelham on October 18, 1776 Published in The McDonald Papers

 * * * * *

 I have written extensively about the Battle of Pelham fought on October 18, 1776.
-See, for example, the following 30 articles:
+See, for example, the following 46 previous articles many of which, like today's, document research regarding the battle:

 Bell, Blake A., The Battle of Pelham: October 18, 1776, The Pelham Weekly, Vol. XIII, No. 41, Oct.
 15, 2004, p.
 10, col. 1.